Vân Phong Bay

 Vân Phong Bay is a scenic area in Khánh Hòa Province, Vietnam.
 It is one of 21 Vietnam National Tourist Areas.

+On April 26 1905 the Russian fleet on the way to Battle of Tsushima anchored in the bay.
+Thirteen days later they were ordered to leave the bay by the French authorities after which they continued to leave and enter the bay until they were met by a fleet under Nikolai Nebogatov on May 9th.
+The combined fleets left for good on May 14.

 The area is the site of the planned Vân Phong Port.